BS in Human Development and Family Science with Emphasis in Child Life Specialist

 |PTH_AS 2203||Human Anatomy Laboratory||2|

 Students are admitted to H_D_FS 4130 on a competitive, space-available basis.
 Interview applications are considered the semester before the student wishes to take H_D_FS 4130.
 Student must have attained a 3.2 CUM GPA to be eligible to interview, in addition to completing coursework requirements.
-See advisor for more information.
+See the HDFS Child Life academic advisor for more information.

-Students are admitted to H_D_FS 4993 after successful completion of H_D_FS 4130 (grade of 3.0/B or higher).
-Students must be selected by hospitals outside of Columbia through a student-initiated competitive application process.
-All other coursework must be completed prior to beginning the clinical internship.
+Students are admitted to H_D_FS 4993 only after successful completion of all other coursework including a grade of B (3.0) or higher in H_D_FS 4130.
+Students must be selected by hospitals outside of Columbia through a student-initiated, competitive nationwide application process

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.